Access the vast job potential of the Hidden Job Market!

 This is often more time-consuming, but networking can be more effective than making speculative applications.

-It involves using people you know and people they know as a source for contacts and personal referral.
+It involves using people you know and people they perceive as a source for contacts and personal referral.

-In this it is important that you do not ask for a job on your initial approach to the business contact.
+In this, it is essential that you do not ask for a job on your initial approach to the business contact.

 Instead, ask for information and advice – this is often referred to as an informational interview.